Telegram Sponsored Posts: Pricing Guide

 Are Telegram sponsored posts better than the official ad revenue share?

-Direct sponsored posts typically pay 5 to 20 times more than the official Telegram Ads revenue share.
-The official program pays roughly 50 percent of CPM rates starting at 0.1 TON per thousand views.
-A direct brand deal on the same channel can net $15 to $50 CPM depending on your niche.
+Direct sponsored posts pay 5 to 20 times more than the official Telegram Ads revenue share.
+The official program pays roughly 50% of CPM starting at 0.1 TON per thousand views.
+A direct brand deal nets $15 to $50 CPM on the same channel, with zero platform cut.

 🌶️ Powered by AI